 Here is why an exit promotional popup is a great solution:

 - Shown right when a visitor heads to the X button, it’s impossible to miss

 - Encourages a visitor to make a purchase offering an extra value and raises the possibility of a purchase

 To create a similar widget for your store, on the Targeting tab remove the default condition in the Start to display the widget section.
 When adding a new one, choose the Exit intent option.
 Then specify the page where you want to display it in the Where should this widget appear? section.

 4. Remind about special deals with a floating bar

 You can combine a floating bar with the welcome popup and start displaying it after a visitor spends some time on a webpage.
-Alternatively, you can place the widget on select pages like in the example above.
-Along with having a welcome popup informing visitors about the sale, DirectBed store has a sticky CTA bar placed at the top of the checkout page.
-It serves as an attention-grabbing reminder and aimed to reduce cart abandonment.
+Alternatively, you can place the widget on select pages where an attention-grabbing reminder will come useful.